 The perfect missing tooth solution

-A dental implant is a replacement tooth root, which serves as a strong foundation for fixed permanent crowns, which are uniquely created to match your natural teeth.
+A dental implant is a replacement tooth root that serves as a strong foundation for fixed permanent crowns, uniquely created to match your natural teeth.

 And for many of our patients, they have been the life-changing answer to the problems of missing and failing teeth.

-Here at The Gentle Dental Implant Clinic, we are highly experienced when it comes to tooth replacement treatments and can restore gaps in your mouth quickly and fuss-free.
+Here at The Gentle Dental Implant Clinic, we are highly experienced in tooth replacement treatments and can restore gaps in your mouth quickly and fuss-free.

 Do you qualify for implant treatment?